maxday/katacoda-scenarios/serverless/step5.md

 Once the `serverless` framework installed, let's write our first deployment file!

+This file will describe what we want to deploy.
+Here we are going to deploy :

+* our function
+* an HTTP Gateway to expose our function so it can be reached
+* some IAM policies to access/get our S3 items

 <pre class="file" data-filename="serverless.yml" data-target="replace">
 service: serverless-workshop-service

 configValidationMode: error

 custom:
+  #This will be the bucket where images will be stored
   imageBucketName: serverless-workshop-image

 provider: